fequ830/fequ830/README.md

 ## 👋 Hi there, my name is Felix

-### I'm a 3rd year student @ UCLA, majoring in Linguistics+CS and minoring in French.
+### I'm a rising 3rd year student @ UCLA, majoring in Linguistics+CS and minoring in French.

 💼 Working at: UCLA DevOps (during the school year)